Before Your Arrival to Olomouc

 - Compulsory courses II (specialization): 20 credits

 - Compulsory options 1: at least 6 credits

 - Compulsory options 2: at least 22 credits

 The Final Exams are composed of four subjects.
 Each subject contains approximately 20 different topics.
 Each student draws one topic from each subject at the beginning of the exam.
 Once the student has drawn the four questions, they are given a 15-minute period in which the are allowed to use only pen/paper to organize and prepare.
 After the preparation period, the oral exam begins with each of the four questions taking approximately 10 minutes.

 In a graduation ceremony, the student officially leaves Palacký University, taking the academic pledge and receiving a diploma which entitles him or her to use the academic degree.

 Graduation ceremonies take place in the faculty building at the end of June or at the beginning of July for those who have successfully finished their studies* in June and in November for those who finish their studies in August.
 Graduation ceremonies feature university insignia and university officials wearing academic gowns.

 In case that students leave the Czech Republic before the Graduation Ceremony, he/she can claim their diploma which entitles him/her to use an academic degree at the Study Department.
-The Study Department guarantees that this diploma can be ready for graduates within two weeks after his/her successfully completion of studies.
+The Study Department guarantees that this diploma can be ready for graduates within five weeks after his/her successfully completion of studies.
 However, it is important to note that the diploma cannot be sent to students via postal services.

 For more information about the Graduation ceremony and related issues please contact Mrs. Dana Gronychová from the Study Deparment.